aanfuso/database-validation/README.md

   However, you can overwrite *maxlength* option with any value you want or...

-  Add *skip_validations* option to your form and set it to true to prevent gem from adding validations.
+  Add *skip_validations* option to your form and set it to true to prevent gem from adding validations to your form.

     <%= form_for @object, skip_validations: true do |f| %>

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature/improvement branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Code improvements are welcome.